Chamomile: Uses

 Chamomile may be used as a flavoring agent in foods and beverages, mouthwash, soaps, and cosmetics.
-Chamomile tea is an herbal infusion made from dried flowers and hot water, and may improve sleep quality.
-Two types of chamomile are used, namely German chamomile (Matricaria recutita) and Roman chamomile (Chamaemelum nobile).
+Chamomile tea is a herbal infusion made from dried flowers and hot water.
+The entry for chamomile at the National Center for Complementary and Integrative Health (NCCIH) lists two types of chamomile, namely German chamomile and Roman chamomile; these are Matricaria chamomilla and Chamaemelum nobile, respectively.
 Chamomile has historically been used as one of the flavoring ingredients in beer, and is sometimes used by modern brewers.
 Usually the whole plant is used, adding a bitter flavor component.

 Chamomile, chiefly Chamaemelum nobile cultivars, is used to "upholster" chamomile seats, raised beds which are about half a meter tall, and designed to be sat upon.
 Chamomile lawns are also used in sunny areas with light traffic.

 Research

 There is no clinical evidence that chamomile is effective for treating any diseases.
 Chamomile is under preliminary research for its potential anti-anxiety properties.
 There is no good evidence that it is useful for treating insomnia.